Sponsored

 By: Colorado.com Staff Writer

-Colorado’s mining boom put the state on the map as one of the most lucrative places to be in the late 1800s.
-Promises of riches brought gold-starry-eyed workers in by the droves as newcomers quickly assembled towns near medal-laden landscapes on grassy meadows and rocky hillsides.
+Colorado’s mining boom put the state on the map as promises of riches brought gold-starry-eyed workers in by the droves.

-Some of these towns, like Breckenridge, Leadville and Idaho Springs, remain some of Colorado’s top destinations, while the not so lucky faded into some of the coolest ghost towns of America.
-Visiting these eerily quiet spots revives Colorado’s boom time as modern-day adventurers wander through abandoned streets once teeming with rambunctious saloons, outlaw showdowns and a lucrative industry that bolstered — and built — the West.
+Some of these towns, like Breckenridge, Leadville and Idaho Springs, remain some of Colorado’s most lively destinations to this day, while others became deserted ghost towns.
+Visiting these eerily quiet spots revives Colorado’s lucrative gold-rush era that bolstered — and built — the West.

 Colorado Ghost Towns You Can Visit

-Here are a few of the state's most accessible options, where there are still buildings to see.
-Be careful.
-Many of the abandoned buildings are unsafe to enter, and many are privately owned or protected by a local or state historical society.
-Taking souvenirs is strictly prohibited.
-Take all the photos you like, though.
+Here are a few of the state's most accessible options, where there are still structures to see.
+These places offer a unique glimpse into the past, but be careful when exploring — many of the abandoned buildings are unsafe to enter, and may be privately owned or protected by a local or state historical society.
+As you explore these ghost towns, help preserve each site and pass the joy of discovery to others by leaving these areas as you found them.

 Independence